pleiszenburg/zugbruecke/README.rst

 high level scripting language, Python, directly running on the Unix "host" system.
 With respect to "quick", pycrosscall works just out of the box with Wine installed.
-No headers, compilers, cross-compilers or any other configuration is required - one import statement followed by well established ``ctypes`` is enough.
+No headers, compilers, cross-compilers or any other configuration is required - one import statement followed by well established ``ctypes`` syntax is enough.
 With respect to "dirty", well, read this document from start to finish.

 What are actual use cases for this project?